-Following the sin of the Golden Calf and the construction of the Mishkan, the Torah devotes an entire book to the laws and services of the Bais Hamikdash.
-Although at first glance one might think that this compendium of laws and ceremonies has no contemporary application, the truth is that Vayikra presents our most fundamental orientation for integrating sanctity into our lives.
+Following the sin of the Golden Calf and the construction of the Mishkan, G-d devotes an entire book to the laws and services of the Bais Hamikdash (Temple).
+At first glance one might think that this compendium of laws and ceremonies has no contemporary application; however, the truth is, Vayikra presents the most fundamental orientation toward understanding the integration of sanctity into life.

 Sanctity is the recognition and fulfillment of divine intent in all things.
-To the extent that we understand G-d's intent in creating all things will be the extent to which we can willfully sanctify G-d's world.
-If we use the world as G-d intended, and the other nations support our doing so, then all of humanity would be serving G-d.
-Such a utopian world would be the age of Mashiach.
+To the extent that we understand G-d's intent in creating all things will be the extent to which we can willfully sanctify Gd's world.
+If we use the world as G-d intended and the other nations support our doing so, then all of humanity would be serving G-d.
+Such a utopian world will be the age of Mashiach.

-If not for the sin of the Golden Calf, every Jew would have been a Kohain, and every non-Jew would have been our supportive partner in sanctifying the world.
-Every Jew would have been obligated to maintain the highest standards of Taharah - ritual purity, and life would have been totally devoted to serving G-d and humanity.
-Regarding the actual Bais Hamikdash, it is obvious that it would have been impossible for every single Jew to personally serve in the Temple.
+If not for the sin of the Golden Calf, every Jew would have been a Kohain (priest), and every non-Jew would have been our supportive partner in sanctifying the world.
+Every Jew would have been obligated to maintain the highest standards of Taharah - ritual purity, and life would have been devoted to serving G-d and humanity.
+Regarding the actual Bais Hamikdash, it would have been impossible for every single Jew to personally serve in the Temple.
 Therefore, the first born in each family would have been designated to serve as priests and represent the rest of the nation in administrating the ritual functions of the Bais Hamikdash.

-Following the sin of the Golden Calf, G-d reassigned the priestly functioning and obligations so that only the tribe of Layvie and the family of Aharon would serve as attendants and priests in the Bais Hamikdash.
+Following the sin of the Golden Calf, G-d reassigned the priestly functioning and obligations to the tribe of Layvie and the family of Aharon.
+Only they would serve as attendants and priests in the Bais Hamikdash.
 No longer was the entire nation obligated to maintain the highest standards of purity.
 No longer would each family send their first born to represent them in the service of the Temple.
 No longer would the non-Jewish world immediately appreciate the macro-intent of G-d in choosing the Jews to be His kingdom of priests and holy nation.
-In other words, the messianic age was pushed off to some future time when the Jews would willfully embrace their obligation to sanctify the world in the service of G-d.
+In other words, the messianic age was pushed off to some future time when the Jews would willfully embrace their obligation to sanctify the world in the service of G-d

 The sin of the Golden Calf forced G-d to secret Himself within nature.
 G-d would still reveal Himself within the confines of the Mishkan and through prophecy, but He would no longer speak to the entire nation.
-The singular experience of Mattan Torah would never again happen.
+The singular experience of Mattan Torah (Revelation) would never again happen.
 At Mattan Torah the entire nation heard the voice of G-d.
-After the sin of the Golden Calf, G-d spoke only to Moshe.
-At Mattan Torah the entire nation heard the voice of G-d in a state of total consciousness.
+After the sin of the Golden Calf, G-d only spoke to Moshe.
+At Mattan Torah the entire nation heard the voice of G-d in a state of total https://torah.org/torah-portion/rabbis-notebook-5760-vayikra/ consciousness.
 After the Golden Calf only Moshe would ever receive the word of G-d in a full state of clarity and understanding.
 Yet, the mission of the Chosen People remained the same.
-We were still responsible https://torah.org/torah-portion/rabbis-notebook-5759-vayikra/ to sanctify the world and society by revealing G-d's intent in all aspects of creation.
+We were still responsible to sanctify the world and society by revealing G-d's intent in all aspects of creation.